askeelad/Promptopia/README.md

 # Promptopia

-A website built on NextJS, MongoDB
+A website built on NextJS, MongoDB and TailWind